Obituary of Neil H. Andrew

 Neil was preceded in death by his wife Thurza in 2014, his parents Reed and Lillian in 1992, and his brother Robert in 1984.
 He is survived by his son Howard and wife, Carolie, and grandchildren Emma, Rudyard, Caitlin, and Thurza Mae, and nine great grandchildren in New Zealand; son Robert and his wife Pamela in Florida and grandchild Jessica in Oklahoma; and brothers Douglas, Reed, and David.

 In late 2016, Neil reunited with his first love Liz Lawrence and moved to Coronado, CA to live with her in early 2017.
 Filled with lots of laughter and joy and among the happiest years of his life, Neil lived life to the fullest with Liz for nearly two years, taking cruises around the world, playing tennis, bridge, and ping pong.

 Neil will be remembered as a kind and thoughtful gentleman.
 Among his many talents in the military and business world, he was also a talented pianist.
 He was a beloved son, husband, father, grandfather, great-grandfather, brother, uncle, great uncle, cousin, and mentor to all.
 He will be dearly missed by everyone who met him just briefly or knew him for years.
 Neil touched everyone’s lives with his legendary story-telling, caring heart and open mind.

 There will be a viewing and memorial service and small reception at the Legacy Funeral and Cremation Home at 7043 University Avenue in La Mesa (San Diego, CA) on Wednesday, January 2 from 5-8 p.m.
 There will be a Celebration of Life in Chico, CA at a future date.

-vTo send flowers to the family of Neil Andrew, please visit Tribute Store
+vTo send flowers to the family or plant a tree in memory of Neil Andrew, please visit Tribute Store